rasika2012/openchoreo/samples/deploying-applications/languages/ballerina/README.md

 === Pod: patient-management-service-patient-management-service-main7hmf5 ===
 ```

-## 4. Invoke the service
+## Invoke the Service

 For this sample, we will use kubectl port-forward to access the web application.

-I. Run the following command to port-forward the gateway.
+1. Run the following command to port-forward the gateway.

     ```bash
     kubectl -n choreo-system port-forward svc/choreo-external-gateway 8443:443
     ```

-II.
-Invoke the service.
+2. Invoke the service.

    Health check
    ```bash